sempernow/podman/README.md

     - Podman does not configure remote (AD) users.
     - Podman creates per-user namespaces using subids only if user is local, regular (non-system), and created after Podman is installed.
-    - An active fully-provisioned login shell is required to initialized a rootless Podman session.
+    - An active fully-provisioned login shell is expected by Podman to initialize a rootless session.
         - `HOME` is set.
         - `XDG_RUNTIME_DIR` is set.
         - DBus Session Bus starts.